 CONCLUSION: The ethanoland chloroform extract of Cola nitidashowed anti-diarrheal activity in animal model by decreasing the frequency of defecation and by reducing gastrointestinal motility and intraluminal fluid accumulation in the intestine.

-Keywords:chloroform,Cola nitida, diarrhea, ethanol, rats
+Keywords:,Cola nitida, diarrhea,

 Introduction

 Diarrheal disease is the second leading cause of death in children under five years old, and is accountable for the deaths of approximately 525 000 children every year 1.
 As a result of this, The World Health Organization set in motion a control program in 1988 to investigate traditional medical practices and other associated areas 2.
 Diarrhea can last several days, and can leave the body without necessary water and salts needed for survival.
 Formerly,the principal causes of deaths from diarrhea were severe dehydration and fluid loss.
 Now, other causes such as bacterial infections are likely to account for an increasing proportion of all diarrhea-related deaths.
 Diarrhea occurring in malnourished children and people living with HIV could be potentially fatal3.